-Biodiesel has been primarily impacted by three policies-the RFS and the biodiesel income and blending tax credits.
-The biodiesel tax credit of \$1.00/gallon was originally established by the American Jobs Creation Act of 2004; it has expired and been retroactively reinstated four times through other legislation, expiring again at the end of 2016.
-The estimated cumulative federal investment for the biodiesel production tax credit since its inception is \$9.8 billion (Figure 27).
-The availability of the tax credit has influenced production-as production costs sometimes exceed the price paid for biodiesel (Figure 21 and Figure 26).
-Between 2005 and 2011, there was a small producer tax incentive of \$0.10/gallon for the first 15 million gallons of biodiesel production at facilities using pure vegetable oils as feedstock with capacity of 60 million or fewer gallons/year.
+Biodiesel has been primarily impacted by two policies-the RFS and the biodiesel tax credit.
+The biodiesel tax credit of \$1.00/gallon was originally established by the American Jobs Creation Act of 2004; it has expired and been retroactively reinstated four times through other legislation, expiring again at the end of 2016 and retroactively reinstated for 2017 in February 2018.
+The estimated cumulative federal investment for the biodiesel production tax credit since its inception is \$9.8 billion (Figure 25).
+The availability of the tax credit has influenced production-as production costs sometimes exceed the price paid for biodiesel (Figure 19 and Figure 24).
+Between 2005 and 2011, there was a small producer tax incentive of \$0.10/gallon for the first 15 million gallons of biodiesel production at facilities using pure vegetable oils as feedstock with capacity of 60 million or fewer gallons per year.
 Additional federal investment in the biodiesel industry was allocated through grants, loan guarantees, and tax credits to assist retail and fleet stations in costs to upgrade equipment to accommodate B20.

-Figure 27.
+Figure 25.
 Estimated federal investment in the biodiesel tax credit

-Sources: EIA 2017a, Table 10.4; AFDC 2017c.
+Sources: EIA 2018a, Table 10.4; AFDC 2018d.
 Calculated by multiplying biodiesel production by tax incentive of \$1.00/gallon.